pentaho/pdi-dataservice-plugin/doc/techOverview.md

 On subsequent queries, this optimization will determine if the cache holds enough rows to answer the query.
 If it does, the Service Transformation will not run.
 Rows will be injected into the Generated Transformation directly from the cache.
 A Generated Transformation will always be created and run for each query.

 Caching is enabled by default when a Data Service is created.
 The timeout for a cache (TTL) can be configured on a per-service basis within Spoon.
+There is no option today to explicitly clear the cache, but disabling the cache and running the transformation will clear the cache.

 Depending on system resources and the size of the service output, [cache limits](#result-set-size) may be reached and performance will degrade severely.